Skip to main content

 What award covers home care workers?

-Home Care Workers in Australia are generally covered by the Home Care Award 2024 (MA000100).
+Home Care Workers in Australia are generally covered by the Social, Community, Home Care and Disability Services Industry Award 2010 (MA000100).
 This award sets out minimum pay rates, penalty rates, allowances, and other working conditions.
 Some home care workers may be covered by an enterprise agreement instead, which must meet or exceed the award.

 What is the casual rate for a home care worker?